kit-data-manager/webpage/_metastore/documentation/installation/migration-guide/migration-guide.markdown

 ### v1.2.3

 #### Settings
-There are a new configuration options inside the application.properties:
+There are new configuration options inside the application.properties:
 It allows administrators to define directory structure while storing metadata/schema documents.
 ```